 So… are you ready to build and test YOUR OWN bot?

 Click on the WhatsApp bot on your list.

 When you get in, don’t be surprised to see the flow of questions and answers flooding the builder interface… this is how the bot you were interacting with a few minutes ago on WhatsApp looks behind the scene!

 Landbot enables you to design WhatsApp dialog flow using a simple drag and drop interface.
 Feel free to delete the existing structure and start from scratch!

 Kick-off by adjusting the message block you created to make the jump.

-The message block is fairly flexible and allows you to:
+For instance, the message block is fairly flexible and allows you to:

 easily format your text

 insert rich media such as videos, images, and GIFs

 To add another text bubble press SHIFT+ENTER or click the PLUS icon on the left side of the block.